-Planning and implementation strategy for wayfinding, gateways and directional signage throughout the proposed district.
-Initiating special projects such as public art displays and community activities.
-Planning and implementation strategies for landscaping, street furniture and other amenities.
-Providing maintenance.
-Economic Development, District Identity, Advocacy & Communications rec ommendations include: Active involvement in the implementation of BID programming and events.
-Leveraging BID programs, budget and initiatives.
-Coordinated efforts to ensure the successful redevelopment of key sites.
-Researching issues and developing policies that will positively influence the proposed District in the near and mid-term.
-Seeking grants and other funding to leverage BID assessments for projects and improvements.
-Building upon relationships with the City, Colorado Department of Transportation and other agencies that have a vested interest in the area.
-Developing and implementing a district identity and marketing plan.
-Maintaining active communication among BID ratepayers so it is clear what activities the \Box BID is pursuing and providing opportunities for feedback from BID ratepayers.
+• Planning and implementation strategy for wayfinding, gateways and directional signage throughout the proposed district.

+- Providing support for the expenditure of Elevate Denver Bond funds - Initiating special projects such as public art displays and community activities. - Planning and implementation strategies for landscaping, street furniture and other amenities. - Providing maintenance.

+Economic Development, District Identity, Advocacy & Communications recommendations include:

+- Active involvement in the implementation of BID programming and events.
+Leveraging BID programs, budget and initiatives. - Coordinated efforts to ensure the successful redevelopment of key sites. - Researching issues and developing policies that will positively influence the proposed District in the near and mid-term. - Seeking grants and other funding to leverage BID assessments for projects and improvements. - Building upon relationships with the City, Colorado Department of Transportation and other agencies that have a vested interest in the area. - Developing and implementing a district identity and marketing plan. - Maintaining active communication among BID ratepayers so it is clear what activities the BID is pursuing and providing opportunities for feedback from BID ratepayers.
-II.

 BID BUDGET

-The estimated 2018 budget is \$67,491.
-The majority of BID revenue in 2018 will be raised through an ad valorem property tax mill levy.
+The estimated 2020 budget is \$69,099.
+The majority of BID revenue in 2020 will be raised through an ad valorem property tax mill levy.
 It is anticipated that the annual budget will increase as property values within the BID rise, or as new development or redevelopment occurs within the boundaries of the BID.
 A cap will be imposed so that BID property tax revenue will not be able to increase at a level greater than 5% from year-to-year.

-Fees, Charges and Other Revenues: Although the 2018 budget does not contemplate imposing special rates, fees or charges for services furnished or performed, the BID shall be authorized to impose and collect reasonable rates, fees and charges for specific services as determined by the BID Board of Directors.
+Fees, Charges and Other Revenues: Although the 2020 budget does not contemplate imposing special rates, fees or charges for services furnished or performed, the BID shall be authorized to impose and collect reasonable rates, fees and charges for specific services as determined by the BID Board of Directors.
 At this time, the BID does not anticipate the need for imposing any special rates, fees, and charges.
-Any special assessments will be assessed and collected only following the notice and public hearing requirements set forth in Section 31-25-1219, C.R.S.
+Any special assessments will be assessed and collected only following the notice and public hearing requirements set forth in Section 31-25- 1219, C.R.S.
 The BID will be authorized to collect and spend revenues from other sources, including but not limited to revenues associated with grants, gifts, receipts from contracts and enterprises, specific ownership taxes, and interest earnings.